100+ Things to do in New York City with Kids in 2026

 It is no secret that New York City is my favorite place.
 I lived in Brooklyn for 11 years and try to go back as often as I can.

-Here is my list of more than 100 things to do in New York City in 2024 with kids of all ages, not including things like the Statue of Liberty and the Empire State Building.
+Here is my list of more than 100 things to do in New York City in 2026 with kids of all ages, excluding places such as the Statue of Liberty and the Empire State Building.

 New York City is ever-changing, so check websites for prices and availability.